junxit/us-congress-bills-114/derived/amendments.md

 ### 42 U.S.C. § 14181

-> in the section header, by striking “Alzheimer's disease patient” and inserting “Americans”;
+> in the section header, by striking “Alzheimer's disease patient” and inserting “Americans”; and

 | | |
 |---|---|